FAQGURU/FAQGURU/topics/en/typeScript.md

 * https://stackoverflow.com/questions/35019987/what-does-declare-do-in-export-declare-class-actions

 [[↑] Back to top](#TypeScript)
 ### Is it possible to generate TypeScript declaration files from JS library?
-(Expert)

 JavaScript doesn't always contain enough type information for the TypeScript compiler to infer the structures in your code - so automatically generating a definition based on JavaScript is rarely an option but: